 Then Allah contrasts the fates of the believers (Paradise) and the unbelievers (Hell) (vv.
 16-20).
 He says that the Qur’an is “the most beautiful Message in the form of a Book, consistent with itself, (yet) repeating (its teaching in various aspects)” (v.
 23).
 Mujahid explained: “This means that the entire Qur’an’s parts resemble each other and are oft-repeated” — and of course, truer words were never spoken.
 The Qur’an contains numerous parables, by way of warning (v.
 27).
 It is in Arabic, with no crookedness (v.
 28) — that is, says the Tafsir al-Jalalayn, no “contradiction or variance.”

-The idea that anyone can intercede for anyone else before Allah is again rejected (vv.
-43-44) and the perversity of the unbelievers again emphasized: when they hear of Allah, their hearts are “filled with disgust and horror,” but they hear about their idols with joy (v.
+Allah rejects the idea that anyone can intercede for anyone else before him (vv.
+43-44) and emphasizes again the perversity of the unbelievers: when they hear of Allah, their hearts are “filled with disgust and horror,” but they hear about their idols with joy (v.
 45).
 On the Day of Judgment the evil deeds of the unbelievers will overtake them (v.
 51).

-In verses 53-60 Allah again tells Muhammad a series of warnings to say to the unbelievers, telling them to turn to Allah before it’s too late.
-Then verses 61-75 conclude the sura with more warnings of the Day of Judgment, when “the unbelievers will enter Hell in throngs,” and will again be reminded of the messengers they did not heed (v.
+In verses 53-60, Allah again tells Muhammad a series of warnings to say to the unbelievers, telling them to turn to Allah before it’s too late.
+Then Allah concludes the sura with more warnings of the Day of Judgment (vv.
+61-75), when “the unbelievers will enter Hell in throngs,” and will again be reminded of the messengers they did not heed (v.
 71), while the believers enter Paradise in throngs (v.
 73) — the final outcome of their inequality.